 Higher chance of SIDS (sudden infant death syndrome)

-If you smoke, quitting is the best thing you can do for your baby.
+If you smoke, quitting is the best thing you can do for your baby and for yourself.
 Quitting is hard, but you can do it!
 Here are some tips:

 Tape a picture of your newborn to your pack of cigarettes.
 Look at it each time you smoke.
 This will remind you of the best reason to quit.